IBM/watson-assistant-with-search-skill/README.md

 ### Create Assistant search skill

+Return to the Skills panel by clicking the `Skills` icon in the left menu pane.

-From your Assistant panel, click on `Add search skill`.
+From your Assistant skills panel, click on `Create skill`.

+For `Skill Type`, select `Search skill` and click `Next`.

 > **Note**: If you have provisioned Watson Assistant on IBM Cloud, the search skill is only offered on a paid plan, but a 30-day trial version is available if you click on the `Plus` button.

-From the `Add Search Skill` panel, select the `Create skill` tab.

 Give your search skill a unique name, then click `Continue`.